arCABAL/agtg/README.md

 	On an Apple Mac it is most likely macHD/users/%username%/library/Application Support/sauerbraten/

-2. Download the two folders `grubfont` and `grubfontbbg` from the linked grubfonts github project (packages @ 77efb77) and put them both inside sauerbraten/packages.
+2. Download the two folders `grubfont` and `grubfontbbg` from the linked grubfonts github project (grubfonts @ 4ad97a2) and put them both inside sauerbraten/packages.

 3. Download the folder `awesomefont` and put it inside sauerbraten/packages